LightJason/Java-AgentSpeak/readme.md

 #### <a name="fuzzy">Fuzziness</a>

 * Fuzzy value must be in [0,1]
-* Each plan can use the annotation _fuzzy_ to create a fuzzy-plan, if not value is given, the value is set to 1 (exact)
 * Each [action](#action) in a fuzzy-plan returns also a fuzzy value to define the fuzziness
 * The [plan](#plan) or [rule](#rule) result returns true / false and the aggregated fuzzy value